darkiron71/GOES-SATELLITE-IMAGES-RASPBERRYPI/README.md

     Ctrl+a+d

+# Mount a NAS Drive (Optional)
+Install dependencies

+    apt-get install  samba-common smbclient samba-common-bin smbclient  cifs-utils

+Then, create a local directory and mount the remote share:

+    mkdir /mnt/abc
+    sudo mount -t cifs //server/share /mnt/abc

+If you have it password protected, you may need to pass it with additional arguments

+    sudo mount -t cifs //server/share /mnt/abc -o user=user,pass=password,dom=domain

 # Capture Packets and Convert To Images
 With the goesrecv screen running you now open another screen session for goesproc